-In the 1930s ,as sound pictures progressed, the Vitaphone and all other sound on disc systems became obsolete.
-Instead, sound was captured onto film in the forms of sound patterns, and projectors were able to read the patterns and turn it back into sound.
+In the 1930s, as sound pictures progressed, the Vitaphone and all other sounds on disc systems became obsolete.
+Instead, the sound was captured onto film in the forms of sound patterns, and projectors were able to read the patterns and turn them back into sound.

 Technicolor was first introduced in 1932.
-Before then, colour was added to film by painting the photographs or using a stenciling system that cut out sections of the frame and tinted them.
-Both options were time-consuming and produced colour that did not look natural.
+Before then, color was added to the film by painting the photographs or using a stenciling system that cut out sections of the frame and tinted them.
+Both options were time-consuming and produced colors that did not look natural.